-Due to the CARES Act, you may be eligible for a penalty-free withdrawal from your retirement plan or individual retirement account (IRA) if you, your spouse, or a dependent is diagnosed with COVID-19 or have experienced “adverse financial consequences” as a result of the pandemic.
+Due to the CARES Act, you may be eligible for a penalty-free withdrawal from your retirement plan (if allowed in your plan) or individual retirement account (IRA) if you, your spouse, or a dependent is diagnosed with COVID-19 or you have experienced “adverse financial consequences” as a result of the pandemic.

 The CARES Act waives the 10% early withdrawal penalty on retirement account distributions.
 This applies to IRAs, 401(k)s, and certain qualified retirement plans and annuities.

 The maximum you can withdraw collectively from your accounts is $100,000 in 2020.
 The usual mandatory 20% withholding for qualified plan distributions does not apply, but the income from these distributions would be subject to taxes over three years.
 These distributions can be rolled over to a qualified plan or IRA within three years from the distribution.

 Tip: Need cash to help you get through a transition period after being affected by COVID-19?
 Read 4 options to consider if you need emergency cash.

 It depends on your retirement plan.
 If loans are allowed and your employer has agreed to it, the loan cap increases to $100,000 or 100% of your vest account balance, whichever is less.
 This is for loans taken within 180 days after the CARES Act was passed.
 Log in to your account to see if your plan allows it and if you’re eligible.

 If you have an outstanding loan from your retirement plan with repayment due in 2020, the CARES Act allows you to delay your repayments for up to one year.
 Future payments will be adjusted to account for the delay.